PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 The only types (`int` and `char` are "types") that support decimal places are the `float` and `double` types.
 A float uses 32 bits, while a double uses 64 bits (obviously with a double we get twice as big numbers).

 Lets learn how to deal with dividing two `int`s.
-Paste in the following code.
+Write in the following code.

 ```c
 #include <stdio.h>